priyanshupaikra/priyanshupaikra/README.md

 <h3 align="center">Aspire to be ML Engineer and software developer</h3>
 <p align="left" style="font-family:Consolas;"> I'm B. Tech Student in Information Technology.
 At GGSIPU, USICT, I learned about programing and Data Structure.
 I've also done various courses from coursera, these courses helps me on abstraction and design in computing.
 I currently work on my Generative AI Project and ML Model Training.
-Developing a more accurate and equitable I learn things from different youtube channels.
+Developing a more accurate and equitable.
+I learn things from different youtube channels.
 I will graduate from GGSIPU, USICT in 2026 with a degree in Information Technology.
 </p>